guiguiboy/vue-3-animated-number/docs/index.md

     details: Improve your user experience and get the Wow effect
   - title: Customizable
     details: Customize the output as you wish
+  - title: Lightweight
+    details: Only a few kB

 ---